hamzaMAlvi/bca_classquiz7-9_i181421/README.md

 # BCA_ClassQuiz-07/08/09
 Solution to the Class Quiz 07/08/09 in the course Blockchain and its Application offered in Spring 2020 at FAST-NU.

-This application require blockchain to operate.
+This application is written using React and require ethereum blockchain to operate.

 To operate at a local machine, setup Ganache and Truffle.